MrFade321/Destroying-a-BOT/README.md

 From this point, I could push my own update to their binary, and every user of the BOT would unknowingly receive my code.
 This is obviously a significant security flaw.
 I've already informed the author about it, but there hasn't been a fix yet.

----

-Feel free to adjust the image links (`link-to-...`) to match your actual images.
-This structure maintains a casual tone while organizing the content into readable sections with clear titles.